Justin-Acosta/campaign-crafter/brainstorming/session-0-materials.md

 # Session 0 Materials

 This is a small collection of information about the Cult of Hadar campaign.
-This will provide some NPC's and going-ons organized by location that can provide inspiration for your character.
+This will provide some NPC's and going-ons organized by location or faction that can provide inspiration for your character.
 For the adventure hook document, visit https://docs.google.com/document/d/1YFo9v7KaEIMJutT00AtesV-anyPdpXbwRk0qZiRrz9Y/edit?usp=drive_link.

 ## Westbridge